-The consultation followed the same approach as for swimming pools.
-Key issues raised in relation to sports hall provision included the following:

-- The proposed sports hall at the new Queens Park Sports Centre was supported by all consultees.
-It will provide flexible block booking options and pay and play access to sit alongside the school network which provides more of a block booking approach - Indoor space is well provided for.
-After-school opportunities at Netherthorpe, Springwell and Newbold are good.
-Important community opportunities are provided at Inkersall Methodist Church and St Augustine's Church. - Some schools provide a good service in opening up their facilities and working on a co-ordinated basis across the borough.
-The commissioning model could be extended to those schools which do not currently maximise community use - Health funding and programmes will be targeted at local community based activities.
-Whilst facilities are not the panacea they are an important part of the jigsaw.
-Gaining affordable access to facilities in local community settings will be critical to deliver - Opening up the school and community network will therefore be an important future priority to deliver local targeted activities and programmes and drive the health agenda.
-Coordinate policy will help this process. - Daytime access to sports hall is problematic due to the reliance on school based provision.
-The importance of the community hall network alongside Queens Park is therefore evident in order to deliver daytime access and opportunities when the older Chesterfield resident profile will seeking opportunities to participate - The Council are committed to maximising the potential of the sports hall network and smaller flexible community venues.
-Opportunities exist to create community hubs around pitches and indoor community provision linking with the Playing Pitch Strategy. - Chesterfield is viewed as a deliverer of local active recreation opportunities linked with the Active Derbyshire plan and Derbyshire Plan for Sport.
-The sports hall at the new Queens Park Sports Centre will not play any significant subregional role however it will provide opportunities for growth and club and school competition for sports hall sports such as basketball and badminton and sustained established activity such as martial arts and multisports provision.
+- 1.78 The consultation followed the same approach as for swimming pools.
+Key issues raised in relation to sports hall provision included the following: - The proposed new sports hall at Queens' Park Sports Centre was supported by all consultees.
+It will provide flexible block booking options and pay and play access to sit alongside the school network which provides more of an exclusive block booking approach - Indoor space is well provided for.
+After-school opportunities at Netherthorpe, Springwell and Newbold Schools are in place.
+Important community opportunities are provided at Inkersall Methodist Church and St Augustine's Church. - Schools provide a good service in opening up their facilities and working on a coordinated basis across the borough.
+The commercial management approach or similar outsource to a community organisation could be extended to those schools which do not currently maximise community use. - Health funding and programmes will be targeted at local community based activities.
+Whilst facilities are not the panacea they are an important part of the local participation opportunities.
+Gaining affordable access to facilities in local community settings will be a critical area of delivery. - Opening up the school and community network is an important future priority to deliver local targeted activities and programmes and drive the health agenda.
+Coordinated local stakeholders and policy will help this process - Daytime access to sports hall is challenging due to the reliance on school based provision.
+The importance of the community hall network alongside Queen's Park Sports Centre is therefore evident in order to deliver daytime access and opportunities, in particular for the mature Chesterfield resident population. - The Council are committed to maximising the potential of the sports hall network and smaller flexible community venues.
+Opportunities exist to create community hubs around pitches and indoor community provision linking with the Playing Pitch Strategy